es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 The left yellow rectangle is the FPGA while the right yellow rectangle is the used MCU.
 The left red rectangle at the top shows the FPGA LEDs.
 The right red rectangle at the top shows the MCU LEDs.
-These LEDs should blink in the blink example.
+These MCU LEDs should blink in the blink example.
-The right red rectangle shows the connection to the MCU.
+The right red rectangle shows the connection to the MCU via a programmer whereas the right red circle is the connection of the elasticnode MCU to your computer.
 ![](images/elasticNodeFrontEdit3.jpg)
 ![](images/elasticNodeBack.jpg)